icodebuster/transition.js/Readme.md

 Features
 -------
-* Next page transition
+* Next page transition.
-* Previous page transition
+* Previous page transition.
-* Go to a particular page
+* Go to a particular page.
-* Add custom animation
+* Add custom animation.
-* Add a list of animation to be played randomly
+* Add a list of animation to be played randomly.

 Getting Started